Quick and Easy Place-mats

 I love making place-mats!
 And when a friend and I started talking about doing place-mats with the 10 degree ruler I had to give it a try.
 I took a look at some fabrics that I thought would look good together.

 All you need is nine Fat Quarters and 2 meters of backing fabric to make 8 place-mats.
 Iron each of the Fat Quarters to get them ready for cutting.
 I cut a 13.5 inch strip out of each Fat Quarters.
 I stacked three strips and started cutting the wedges out.
 To get 8 wedges from each of the Fat Quarters you will need to flip the ruler - cut wedge and then flip to cut the next wedge and flipped again continue doing till 8 wedges are cut.

 The 10 degree ruler by Phillips Fiber Art.

 Once you have all the wedges cut lay out the wedges.

 Once you are happy with the layout you can start to sew them together using a 1/4 inch seam.

-Iron the seams to one side. once you have this all done.
-Iron your backing fabric and place the placemats right side together on the backing fabric.
-Cut out the backing fabric using the placemat tops as your pattern.
+Iron the seams to one side.
+Iron your backing fabric and place the place-mats right side together on the backing fabric.
+Cut out the backing fabric using the place-mat tops as your pattern.

-These placemats were fun and quick to made.
-They are unique placemats and they make great gifts.
+These place-mats were fun. quick to made, unique and they make great gifts.